pointfreeco/swift-navigation/README.md

 SwiftUI comes with many forms of navigation (tabs, alerts, dialogs, modal sheets, popovers, navigation links, and more), and each comes with a few ways to construct them.
 These ways roughly fall in two categories:

   * "Fire-and-forget": These are initializers and methods that do not take binding arguments, which means SwiftUI fully manages navigation state internally.
-This makes it is easy to get something on the screen quickly, but you also have no programmatic control over the navigation.
+This makes it easy to get something on the screen quickly, but you also have no programmatic control over the navigation.
 Examples of this are the initializers on [`TabView`][TabView.init] and [`NavigationLink`][NavigationLink.init] that do not take a binding.

     [NavigationLink.init]: https://developer.apple.com/documentation/swiftui/navigationlink/init(destination:label:)-27n7s
     [TabView.init]: https://developer.apple.com/documentation/swiftui/tabview/init(content:)